Onyx-Protocol/Onyx/docs/core/reference/cored.md

 The following variables allow for more fine-grained operation control of Chain Core, such as log rotation, rate limits, and clustering.

-* **ROOT_CA_CERTS**: Path to file containing a set of pem-encoded concatenated root CA certificates to trust.
-If unset, `cored` trust no CA certs.
+* **ROOT_CA_CERTS**: Path to file containing a set of PEM-encoded concatenated root CA certificates to trust.
+If unset, `cored` will trust no CA certs.
 See the [client TLS guide](../learn-more/mutual-tls-auth#client-authn) for more info.

 * **LOGFILE**: Path to location of base file for for Chain Core log output.
 Log